luckybluejay27/PhantomGalaxy/Lore/Ship Technology/1 Ship Tech.md

 In orbital contexts, glide means managing inertia.
 Terran ships use magneto-plasma microbursts to shave velocity without overcorrecting, trading fuel for precision.
 In high-gravity or atmospheric landings, descent profiles must be computed down to the kilojoule.
 Entry angle, terminal mass, and fuel remaining all determine whether a ship survives—or simply embeds.

 No landing system is infinite.
 Pulse cartridges, ablative surfaces, and ballast adjusters are burned, warped, or depleted on every drop.
 If a ship lands, it expects to leave only by another’s help: orbital cranes, VTOL recovery, or resupply cradle.
+Though ships of these scales do not land so much as stop moving nearby an orbital station.

-Pilots train to glide not because it saves time, but because it saves _everything else_ .
+As such mathematics is paramount.

 ### Maintenance & Recovery: The Art of the Space Janitor